-Traveling in Greece or Cyprus during October?
-On Oct.
-28, expect to encounter parades and other celebrations commemorating Ochi Day, the anniversary of General Ioannis Metaxas' flat denial to the Italians' request for free passage to invade Greece.
+Are you traveling in Greece or Cyprus during October?
+If so, on Oct.
+28, expect to encounter parades and other celebrations commemorating Ochi Day, which is the anniversary of General Ioannis Metaxas' flat denial to the Italians' request for free passage to invade Greece.

 History and Origins

-Greece not only did not give Mussolini's forces free passage, but they also seized the offensive and drove them back through most of Albania.
+Greece not only refused to give Benito Mussolini's forces free passage, but it also seized the offensive and drove them back through most of Albania.

 Some historians credit the Greeks' fierce resistance to the later German paratrooper landings during the Battle of Crete with convincing Hitler that such attacks cost too many German lives.
 The from-the-air invasion of Crete was the last attempt by the Nazis to use this technique, and the extra resources required to subdue Greece drained and distracted the Third Reich from its efforts on other fronts.